Differential Expression and the Mouse Gut-Brain Axis

 6 ENSMUSG00000053773 10.6 -24.9 1.99 -12.5 6.66e-36 4.23e-32

-The genes at the top of this table have the most negative log2FoldChange values and are downregulated in ASD-type mice.
+The genes at the top of this table have the most negative log2FoldChange values and are downregulated in the experimental mice.

 We can use a similar command to look at the genes with the largest positive log2FoldChange.
-These are genes that are upregulated in ASD-type mice.
+These are genes that are upregulated in experimental mice.

 <- arrange(asd_vs_c, desc(log2FoldChange))